The Ink Philosophy

 Finally, I chose to do an MA so that I could benefit from individual focus, in person.
 Whilst much of it was excellent, I couldn’t help thinking that there must be some different way: a way for writers to get one-to-one, face-to-face guidance without giving up their day job or all their spare time to enrol on a postgraduate degree.
 And I kept returning to the conviction that the traditional relationship between an editor and a writer would be key to the kind of solution I had been looking for.

-And so I dreamt up the Ink Academy programme: a six-month course that is bespoke to you, focusing purely on your writing, fitting around your life.
-It combines the personalised attention you get in an online mentorship with the collaboration and interaction you get on a course or masters programme, all whilst delivering the highest level of meticulous editorial care.
+And so I dreamt up the Ink Academy programme: a six-month course that is bespoke to you, focusing purely on your writing, fitted around your life.
+It combines the personalised attention you get in a mentorship with the collaboration and interaction you get on a course or masters programme, all whilst delivering the highest level of meticulous editorial care.
 It really works – read the Testimonials below to see how it has helped other writers.
 And you don’t have to give up your day job – or social life – to do it.

 Why we believe one-to-one tutoring is so important: